 After those steps are taken, and the third party successfully completes the online application, the IRS assigns the EIN and discloses it to the third party.
 The taxpayer for whom the third party requested the EIN will get a computer-generated notice from the IRS to acknowledge the EIN was assigned.

-For a business to obtain an EIN via these methods, an authorized party must complete and fax or mail Form SS-4 to the IRS.
-The IRS lists the appropriate fax numbers and addresses in its “Instructions for Form SS-4.”
+For a business to obtain an EIN via fax, an authorized party must complete and fax Form SS-4 to the IRS at 855-641-6935.

 Information Required to Get an EIN